 We consider ourselves to be a leader in the development and sale of flavored beverage products in the United States, offering a wide selection of flavored soft drinks, juices, sparkling waters, energy drinks and nutritionally-enhanced waters.
 Our flavor development spans over 100 years originating with our flagship brands, Shasta® and Faygo®, each of which has over 50 flavor varieties.
 We also offer the health-conscious consumer a diverse line of flavored beverage products, including Everfresh®, Home Juice®, and Mr. Pure® 100% juice and juice-based products; LaCroix®, Crystal Bay® and ClearFruit® flavored, sparkling, and spring water products; and ÀSanté® nutritionally-enhanced waters.
-In addition, we produce and market Rip It® energy drinks, Ohana® fruit-flavored drinks and St. Nick's® holiday soft drinks.
+In addition, we produce and market Rip It® energy drinks, Ohana® fruitflavored drinks and St. Nick's® holiday soft drinks.
+We refer to energy drinks, waters and juices as our "premium brands".
 Substantially all of our brands are produced in twelve manufacturing facilities that are strategically located near major metropolitan markets throughout the continental United States.
 To a lesser extent, we develop and produce soft drinks for certain retailers and beverage companies ("allied brands").